 an update on the soon-to-be released curious george movie from a slightly surprising source, the wsj's opinion journal [bugmenot login]

 The image they see on the big screen--of George looking at a yellow hat that has been laid on the ground as a trap--won't make it into the movie that comes out on Feb.
 10. This episode simply can't take place in exactly the same form as it does in the books.
 The original Curious George offends so many of the 21st century's delicate sensibilities that if it were written today, no major publisher would accept it without demanding big revisions.
 And so, in crucial respects, the forthcoming movie--if its trailer is any guide--is sure to take liberties with the classic books by the wife-and-husband team of Margret and H.A.
-Rey.
+Rey.i'm a big fan of curious george and consider it somewhat of a slap in the face (to all those who bought the 30+ million books over george's 60+ years). i read more into the stories now

 [snip]